kaspaeve/Drudge-Report-Flask/README.md

 You can modify the `news.db` file to change the content displayed, or update the articles from within the app.

+## Upcoming Features

+Ollama is being implemented for **future cards** that will provide **summaries** when you hover over a link.
+This will enhance the user experience by providing quick summaries of articles directly within the interface.

 ## Contributing

 1. Fork this repository.